 Too many cards, not enough to do with them.

-Players were accumulating duplicates and unwanted cards, but had no satisfying way to offload them.
 Without a meaningful sink, collections became cluttered, and duplicates felt like wasted rewards.

 Swap intro screen